LIJUCHACKO/expand-template/README.md

 # EXPANDTEMPLATE
-This utility creates text file containing repeated/incremental/decremental pattern from a given template.
-It is very useful especially when you want create table for a relational database
+This utility creates text file containing repeated/incremental/decremental patterns on the basis of a given template.
+It is very useful especially when you want to create table for a relational database

 #USAGE

 -sample_template.txt

 ----------------------------------------------------------
-    #SEQ1 srno=1:step:999
+    #SEQ1 srno=1:step:99
+    //* Heading- (this is a comment)
     #FOR entries=1:1:noofentries
     <<srno:3>>)  Entry no=<<entries>>
     #END_FOR